-- A teacher uses the fact that 'The Taming of the Shrew' is a set book to make derogatory generalisations about the inferiority of women, in a way which makes the girls in the class feel belittled.
-Or, in teaching 'The Merchant of Venice', he encourages the class to laugh at a Jewish pupil. - In class discussions, black pupils are never called on and the teacher makes it clear that she is not interested in their views.
+- A teacher uses the fact that 'The Taming of the Shrew' is a set book to make derogatory generalisations about the inferiority of women, in a way whichmakes the females in the class feel belittled.
+Or, in teaching 'The Merchant of Venice', they encourage the class to laugh at a Jewish pupil. - In class discussions, black pupils are never called on and the teacher makes it clear that they are not interested in their views.